 Not What It Appears To Be

 The Small Business Growth Alliance presents itself as a membership-based organization that “provide[s] our members with essential products, services and educational resources that allow you to successfully address your most essential business needs.”
-However, reports from both employees and merchants strongly suggest that the SBGA is primarily in the business of selling merchant services, and that it uses its name and branding to convince merchants that it serves in some kind of merchant advocacy role.
-Unlike a true fee reduction service, SBGA’s first priority is to switch merchants over to one of its merchant account contracts.
+However, Small Business Growth Alliance reviews from both employees and merchants strongly suggest that the SBGA is primarily in the business of selling merchant services and that it uses its name and branding to convince merchants that it serves in some kind of merchant advocacy role.
+Unlike a true fee-reduction service, SBGA’s first priority is to switch merchants over to one of its merchant account contracts.
 This does not compare favorably to our list of best merchant services providers.

 SBGA Telemarketing Complaints

 This 800notes thread details an instance in which an SBGA representative “called and told my customer service rep that they were ‘confirming’ an appt for tomorrow at 10am with me (the owner) to review our credit card charges and determine the amount of a refund we were due for overcharges for our merchant services […] Only problem is, I didn’t call SBGA for any merchant services help or consultation and I am angry that they used a lie to gain access to me and my time through my company customer service rep who would not have known any better.”
-Another complaint states that “Jennifer called on my work line acting like it was urgent for me to return call.
+Another Small Business Growth Alliance complaint states that “Jennifer called on my work line acting like it was urgent for me to return call.
 Said she was from ‘Merchant Services’ (what business????) and that we may have had some increases in our fees and she needed to speak to me immediately about that.”
-These types of sales calls, which verge on “slamming,” are cited repeatedly in complaints about the SBGA.
+These types of sales calls, which verge on “slamming,” are cited repeatedly in Small Business Growth Alliance complaints.

 Insiders Speak Out

 Complaints from employees only confirm the merchant reports.
 One such Small Business Growth Alliance review claims that “the recruiters lie like hell, they tell you it is a ‘business consulting’ job working with small businesses, but in truth you’re selling and pushing one thing, payment card processing and all the other things in your bag are just total BS products and services.”
-Another SBGA complaint from a recruiter at the company states that “we as recruiters tell [the agents] that they receive ‘lead generation support’ which comes in the form of a call center rep setting up bogus appointment s that most of the time the store owner didn’t agree upon […] It’s a bait n switch scenario, they get customers signed up for multiple services, lease them hardware and make the merchant pay ridiculous fee for getting out of s processing contract.”
+Another SBGA review from a recruiter at the company states that “we as recruiters tell [the agents] that they receive ‘lead generation support’ which comes in the form of a call center rep setting up bogus appointment s that most of the time the store owner didn’t agree upon […] It’s a bait n switch scenario, they get customers signed up for multiple services, lease them hardware and make the merchant pay ridiculous fee for getting out of s processing contract.”
 These reports seem to describe a standard hiring mill within the credit card industry.

 Poor Hiring Practices